 }

-Using the wildcard * in the Access-Control-Allow-Origin header allows any origin to access the resource.
-While this simplifies development, it can pose security risks if handled incorrectly.
-Malicious websites could exploit this vulnerability to make unauthorized requests to your serverless functions.
+It is possible to use the wildcard * in the Access-Control-Allow-Origin header to allow any origin to access the resource.
+While this simplifies development, it can pose security risks.
+For this reason, you might encounter errors when using the wildcard * in your Appwrite production environment.

 return res.json(completion, 200, {